kztakemoto/Natural_UAP/README.md

 # Natural UAP

-This repository contains the codes used in our study on [*Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning*](https://doi.org/10.21203/rs.3.rs-757225/v1).
+This repository contains the codes used in our study on [*Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning*](https://www.mdpi.com/2313-433X/8/2/38).

 # Terms of use

 MIT licensed.
 Happy if you cite our preprint when using the codes:

-Minagi A, Hirano H & Takemoto K (2021) **Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning.** PREPRINT (Version 1) available at Research Square. doi:10.21203/rs.3.rs-757225/v1
+Minagi A, Hirano H & Takemoto K (2022) **Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning.** J. Imaging 8, 32. doi:10.3390/jimaging8020038

 ## Usage